Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/snippets/ttest_paired_code.md

 <div style="text-align: justify">
-<p>In the case that we have a two samples of observations where each
+<p>In the case where we have two samples of observations where each observation
-observation in one sample is 'paired' with an observation in the other sample (e.g. if a set of measurements is repeated at two times), then we can compute these paired differences and run same test as above:</p>
+in one sample is 'paired' with an observation in the other sample (e.g. if a set of measurements is repeated at two times), then we can compute these paired differences and run same test as above:</p>
 </div>

 {% highlight python %}